 Whilst this might seem like a design flaw, a floodlight is generally designed to be bright and pump out large amounts of light – so adding extra wiring and LEDs to support dimming wasn’t really high on Ring’s priority list when building the original Ring Floodlight Cam.

-Thankfully the new Ring Wired Floodlight Cam models released in 2021 (both the Plus and Pro) do support dimming, so if this is a key feature for you, consider buying the latest models:
+Thankfully the new Ring Wired Floodlight Cam models released in 2021 (both the Plus and Pro) do support dimming, so if this is a key feature for you, consider buying the latest models along with ring protect subscription:

 Yes, you can dim the floodlights through the Ring app.Ring Wired Floodlight Cam help pages.